 There are a number of different types of CPD that you can access through the GLP:

-We have over 60 providers who have courses approved, offering a variety of CPD to schools through the GLP, in different parts of the country.
+We have 160 providers who have courses approved, offering a variety of CPD to schools through the GLP, in different parts of the country.
 These providers have many years’ experience and a proven track record of working with teachers and schools in the area of Development Education and Global Learning.
 Many of them are the local Development Education Centres, others are national NGOs or subject associations, while others are small groups of consultants.
 You can find out more about the providers for each area on our website.

 Most providers work regionally, usually within one or two counties, but there are also providers who work further afield and nationally.
 Some providers also offer courses online.

 All providers have experienced trainers who work using innovative and participatory approaches to learning.
 Some providers have a particular special interest in certain development issues, such as conflict resolution, Islamic perspectives, human and child rights, environment and sustainability, while others cover a wider range of topics.